 Singapore-based brokers have access to Japan-based clients in marine, aviation, and transit insurance and reinsurance.

-The JSEPA also includes forward-looking clauses in areas such as the use of intellectual property.
+The JSEPA also includes forward-looking clauses in areas such as

-Intellectual
+Intellectual Property

 Develop a robust framework to promote

+the use of intellectual property.